mauer/xmidictrl/lib/imgui/docs/README.md

 **Which version should I get?**

-We occasionally tag [Releases](https://github.com/ocornut/imgui/releases) (with nice releases notes) but it is generally safe and recommended to sync to master/latest.
+We occasionally tag [Releases](https://github.com/ocornut/imgui/releases) (with nice releases notes) but it is generally safe and recommended to sync to latest `master` or `docking` branch.
 The library is fairly stable and regressions tend to be fixed fast when reported.
 Advanced users may want to use the `docking` branch with [Multi-Viewport](https://github.com/ocornut/imgui/issues/1542) and [Docking](https://github.com/ocornut/imgui/issues/2109) features.
 This branch is kept in sync with master regularly.

 **Who uses Dear ImGui?**

 See the [Quotes](https://github.com/ocornut/imgui/wiki/Quotes), [Sponsors](https://github.com/ocornut/imgui/wiki/Sponsors), and [Software using Dear ImGui](https://github.com/ocornut/imgui/wiki/Software-using-dear-imgui) Wiki pages for an idea of who is using Dear ImGui.
 Please add your game/software if you can!
-Also, see the [Gallery Threads](https://github.com/ocornut/imgui/issues/5243)!
+Also, see the [Gallery Threads](https://github.com/ocornut/imgui/issues/6478)!

 How to help
 -----------